pkt-cash/ns-projects/readme.md

-# Network Steward Projects
+# Projects Supported by The Network Steward

-The network steward of the PKT project is interested in the following topics.
+The [Network Steward](https://pkt-cash.github.io/www.pkt.cash/steward/) of the PKT project is interested in the following topics.
 This list is not exhaustive and not every feature of every idea needs to be in a proposal for it to be accepted.
 These are just general topics which the Network Steward has an interest in seeing open source development.

 In order to create a project, fork this repository, create a new file in the projects directory which is a copy of the [template.md](https://github.com/pkt-cash/ns-projects/tree/master/projects/template.md) file.
 Then make a pull request to add your project proposal to this repository.